karikera/ftp-kr/README.md

 * `ftp-kr: Clean All` - Cleaning remote files that not in workspace.
 * `ftp-kr: Refresh All` - Cleaning remote file list cache.
 * `ftp-kr: List` - Browse remote directory.
+* `ftp-kr: Run task.json` - Run batch task.
+It is auto generated and run in `* All` commands.
+You can use it with same syntax

 ## And...